xihuanyexiu/openHiTLS/docs/en/4_User Guide/1_Build and Installation Guide.md

 | CMake    | ≥ 3.16        | Linux    |
 | Sctp        | No restriction on versions   | Linux    |

-P.S.
-The DTLS feature depends on sctp.
-By default, sctp is disabled.
-To enable it, you need to pre-install sctp dependencies.

 ## 2. Preparing the Source Code

 Method 1